wrkzcoin/wrkzcoin/DRAFT_MASTERNODE.md

 ### Health Maintenance

 - Keep your masternode online continuously.
-- Configure `--mn-payout-key` so the daemon auto-submits heartbeats every 5 blocks.
+- Configure `--mn-operator-key` so the daemon auto-submits heartbeats every 5 blocks.
 - Monitor `health_percent` via `masternodes` console command or `GET /masternodes` RPC.
 - A node falling below 95% health is excluded from reward selection until health recovers (there is no automatic deactivation).
 - Deactivating, penalizing or revoking a node starts the 21-day spend-lock on its collateral.